Skip to content

 Set DNS on macOS:

-In our testing, swapping to Public DNS on the laptop that survived Method 1 fixed the page in under a minute.
+Swapping to Public DNS often fixes the page in under a minute when a flush alone doesn’t.
 Apple’s Use DNS servers on Mac guide lays out the same path for older macOS versions.

 #Method 3: Clear Cookies and Cache for the Affected Site